 Lily of the Valley – I haven’t grown it, but have heard horror stories about the invasive properties.

 English Ivy – English ivy seems to be the worst of the vining plants.
-If you want to see ivy-covered walls, go watch a Cubs game…which is another waste of time in my opinion lol.
+If you want to see ivy-covered walls, go watch a Cubs game … which is another waste of time in my opinion lol (Go White Sox!).

 Vinca species/periwinkle – At our last house I fought with this.
-I prefer using vinca in container arrangments.
+I prefer using vinca in container arrangements.

 Creeping charlie – just dreadful!
 Wanders everywhere and has the toughest roots I’ve ever seen.
 It invaded our garden once and I don’t know where it came from.
 I definitely didn’t plant this scourge of gardeners.